URBANAGE explores how to make cities more age-friendly using technology.

 URBANAGE stands for Enhanced URBAN planning for AGE-friendly cities through disruptive technologies.
 The project is a joint initiative of the Digitaal Vlaanderen agency and imec.
-They investigate how to make cities more suited to the elderly – using disruptive technologies such as digital twins, big data analytics and artificial intelligence.
+They investigated how to make cities more suited to the elderly – using disruptive technologies such as digital twins, big data analytics and artificial intelligence.
 Without losing track of legal aspects.

 From the outset, we organized several cocreation workshops with different target groups, such as policy makers of local and regional governments, and senior citizens.
 Starting from these results, we developed two pilot cases.